titu1994/DenseNet/README.md

 # Architecture
 DenseNet is an extention to Wide Residual Networks.
 According to the paper: <br>
 ```
-the lth layer has l inputs, consisting of the feature maps of all preceding convolutional blocks.
+The lth layer has l inputs, consisting of the feature maps of all preceding convolutional blocks.
 Its own feature maps are passed on to all L − l subsequent layers.
 This introduces L(L+1) / 2 connections
 in an L-layer network, instead of just L, as in traditional feed-forward architectures.
 Because of its dense connectivity pattern, we refer to our approach as Dense Convolutional Network (DenseNet).